oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Making Oppia usable offline (and being more lightweight in transmitting data)

 Backend
-- Generalized impression/metric logging system
 - Applying machine learning to code interaction training and generalizing
-- Automatic saving of explorations in the editor and player (locally and remotely?)